Freely Available Sterilization Supplement Gets Second Installment

 “By publishing new research and methods, we lay the groundwork for supporting new standards and guidance to meet the needs of an ever-changing industry, whether it’s novel sterilization methods to deal with sensitive materials, transfers between sterilization modalities, process optimization to meet capacity demands or sustainability initiatives, or the complexity of procedures associated with the safe reuse of medical devices,” the authors added.
 “Peer-reviewed publications help to improve the standards over time, thereby allowing ‘lessons learned’ to be adopted into the standards for clarification and/or expansion.”

 Hansen and Craven continue to call for submissions, already planning for a third document later this year.
 The response for this second installment was so robust that the authors admit they were unable to include every suitable submission.
-Instead, they are working to prepare a series of informative webinars to release before the next supplemental publication.
+Instead, they have prepared an eight-part series of informative webinars to release before the next supplemental publication.